He said “butt”. Heh heh heh.

 - 2 tablespoons brown sugar

-Spray the cans with a fine coat of cooking spray.
+- Sit the chicken on the beer can: Spray the cans with a fine coat of cooking spray.
 (This will make it easier to pull the can out of the chicken when it is done cooking.)
-Set one of the half full cans of beer on a baking sheet, and lower the cavity of the chicken onto the can.
+Set one of the half-full cans of beer on a baking sheet, and lower the cavity of the chicken onto the can.
 The chicken should sit all the way down on the can, with good posture – the chicken should be sitting with its spine pointing straight up, and the tail and the knobs of the drumsticks should be touching the baking sheet.
 (If the chicken isn’t sitting all the way down, grab the can and the chicken and wiggle them around – the edge of the can is probably caught on the spine of the bird.)
 Repeat with the other can and chicken.

-Carefully transfer the chicken to the indirect heat part of the grill grate.
-(If you have a partner available, have them walk with you to the grill.
-Ask your partner to carry the sheet pan while you hold on to the chickens, then have them hold the pan while you lift the chickens and cans onto the grill.)
+- Grill-roast the chicken: Carefully transfer the chicken to the indirect heat part of the grill grate.
+(If you have a helper, have them walk with you to the grill.
+Ask your helper to carry the sheet pan while you walk with them to the grill, holding on to the chickens.
+Then, have them hold the pan while you lift the chickens and cans onto the grill.)
 Close the lid and cook until the chicken reaches 165°F in the thickest part of the breast meat, about 1 hour and 15 minutes for a five pound bird.

-Transfer the cooked chickens and cans to a clean baking sheet, then lift the chickens off of the cans and set the chickens on a cutting board.
+- Carve and serve: Transfer the cooked chickens and cans to a clean baking sheet, and bring them back into the house.
+(Again…see if you have a volunteer to help.)
+Lift the chickens off of the cans and set the chickens on a cutting board.
 (I grab the can with one set of tongs, the backbone on the top of the bird with another, and lift the bird while pulling down on the can.)
 Discard the warm beer and cans.
 Let the chicken rest for fifteen minutes, then carve and serve.